Chart Color Schemes

 Age

-Melton's median age exceeds the national pattern
+Melton's population is slightly older than the national pattern